zhanziyang/vue-croppa/README.md

   - `croppa` is a croppa object to invoke methods - same as what `v-model` binds.

 #### file-choose
-- emitted when user choose a file from the poppup window.
+- emitted when user Choose an image from the poppup window.
 - handler(file)
   - `file` is a file object - same as what `getChosenFile()` returns.